 Paul also wrote the monthly Graphics Guy column for PC Alamode, the award-winning magazine of the Alamo PC Organization.

-Paul Vaughn teaches web and graphic design at the Internal Academy of Design and Technology in San Antonio, Texas where he serves at the Department Chair for Technology.
+Paul Vaughn teaches web and graphic design at the International Academy of Design and Technology in San Antonio, Texas where he serves at the Department Chair for Technology.
 He has also taught at the Southwest School of Art.

 Aside from Adobe Photoshop, his favorite graphics program is Kid Pix.